Syria: International disputes

 During its invasion of Syria in December 2024, Israel took control of the U.N.-patrolled buffer zone on Syrian territory, a move that violated the 1974 disengagement agreement with Syria.
-On 23 February 2025, Israeli Prime Minister Benjamin Netanyahu demanded the complete demilitarization of southern Syria in the provinces of Quneitra, Daraa and Suweyda, and the withdrawal of Syrian forces from Syrian territory south of Damascus.
+On 23 February 2025, Israeli Prime Minister Benjamin Netanyahu demanded the complete demilitarization of southern Syria in the provinces of Quneitra, Daraa and Sweida, and the withdrawal of Syrian forces from Syrian territory south of Damascus.
 Israeli Defense Minister Israel Katz said that Israeli forces would remain in southern Syria "for an indefinite period of time to protect our communities and thwart any threat."
-Syria's new regime under transitional President Ahmed al-Sharaa condemned Israel's occupation of Syrian lands and demanded Israel's withdrawal.
+Syria's new government under President Ahmed al-Sharaa condemned Israel's occupation of Syrian lands and demanded Israel's withdrawal.

 The Turkish Armed Forces and its ally the Syrian National Army have occupied areas of northern Syria since 2016, during the Syrian civil war.

 In early 1976, Syria entered Lebanon, beginning their 29-year military presence.
 Syria entered on the invitation of Suleiman Franjieh, the Maronite Christian president at the time to help aid the Lebanese Christian militias against the Palestinian militias.
 Over the following 15 years of Lebanese civil war, Syria fought for control over Lebanon.
 The Syrian military remained in Lebanon until 2005 in response to domestic and international pressure after the assassination of Lebanese Prime Minister Rafik Hariri.

 Another disputed territory is the Shebaa farms, located in the intersection of the Lebanese-Syrian border and the Israeli-occupied Golan Heights.
 The farms, which are 11 km long and about 3 kilometers wide were occupied by Israel in 1981, along with rest of the Golan Heights.
 Yet following Syrian army advances the Israeli occupation ended and Syria became the de facto ruling power over the farms.
 Yet after Israeli withdrawal from Lebanon in 2000, Hezbollah claimed that the withdrawal was not complete because Shebaa was on Lebanese – not Syrian – territory.
 After studying 81 maps, the United Nations concluded that there is no evidence of the abandoned farmlands being Lebanese.
 Nevertheless, Lebanon has continued to claim ownership of the territory.